-- 1 You can now insert a video or mp3 file into your score (including a blank score), and write your score to fit the pictures you see!
+- You can now insert a video or mp3 file into your score (including a blank score), and write your score to fit the pictures you see!
 Add or remove videos/mp3 files from Play > Video and Time > Add/Remove video (whether it says Add or Remove depends if there is a video already loaded or not).
 Score and video should be located in the same place.
 You should be able to import most types of video: please check our documentation for details.
-The Video window is opened or closed by typing Control-Alt V (Command-Option V). - Synchronization: Playback is synchronized with the video, so you can adjust the tempo and playback position on the Playback window and both score and video will update.
+The Video window is opened or closed by typing Control + Alt + V (Command + Option + V). - Synchronization: Playback is synchronized with the video, so you can adjust the tempo and playback position on the Playback window and both score and video will update.
 The square brackets on your computer (to the right of the p key) allow you to scroll through the score/video.
 You can also use the playback position slider to jump to specific points in the score.
 Different Start Positions for either the video or the score can be controlled from Play > Video and Time > Timecode and Duration, so you can, for example, have the video starting 4 seconds after the score begins.
 Timecode appears above each measure of the score, which you can turn off if you need.
 If you change the actual tempo marking at the start of your score, the score will run faster, but the video will stay at the same speed.
 You may need to spend time adjusting the speed of the score so it matches the events on the video/mp3.
-This is especially important if you want to synchronize an mp3 file of music with a Sibelius score: you'll also want to MUTE the Sibelius playback. - 3 Hit points: Hit points can be created to match events in the video to events in the score, or to allow you to aim for a hit point when composing a section of music.
+This is especially important if you want to synchronize an mp3 file of music with a Sibelius score: you'll also want to MUTE the Sibelius playback. - Hit points: Hit points can be created to match events in the video to events in the score, or to allow you to aim for a hit point when composing a section of music.
 Adding tempo markings, rit lines etc. will move the hit points in the score.
 Hit points are added with timecode positions, beat positions and text labels (as preferred by the user).
 They are created by clicking the button on the video window during playback (or when using the square brackets to "scrub" through a score).
 Go to Play > Video and Time > Hit points to edit/name them.
 Hit points appear in your score in a box, and they snap to the nearest beat.
-You can also edit the appearance of this text. - 4 The video can be resized so it fits various amounts of the screen, and if the video/mp3 has SOUND on it, you can have this playing too, controlled by the horizontal volume slider at the bottom of the video or mp3 window. - 5 There are also some plug-ins that allow you to change the speed of the score, so that hit points can line up with bar lines.
-If you're working with a video, and you have hit points already inserted, you can ensure that Sibelius lines up a barline at the exact time code position of your hit points.
-Go to Plug-ins>Composing Tools>Fit selection to time, and experiment with this important feature.
-Other plug-ins may also help.
+You can also edit the appearance of this text. - The video can be resized so it fits various amounts of the screen, and if the video/mp3 has SOUND on it, you can have this playing too, controlled by the horizontal volume slider at the bottom of the video or mp3 window.